karenlo08/Electric_Vehicles-in-WA/README.md

 <img src="/visualizations/correlation_table.png"/>

 # Why people are choosing Tesla and Nissan Leaf?
 During my analysis I wanted to know why E.V drivers were choosing certain models over others and how were they reacting about their products through tweets and reviews.
-In this section, I web scrapped cars.com to obtain reviews from Tesla and Leaf, whom were the most popular E.V in WA.
-Also, I create a connector to Twitter API to get tweets from a @GreenCarsReports, an account where electric cars news are posted.
+For this section, I web scrapped cars.com to obtain reviews from Tesla and Leaf, the most popular Electric Vehicles in WA.
+Also, I created a connector to Twitter API to get tweets from @GreenCarsReports, an account where electric cars news are posted.
 The goal was recognize the polarity of the reviews, set a threshold and classify them in bad, good or neutral.

 ## @GreenCarReports Tweets Analysis